sscovil/angular-interface/README.md

 > "Program to an interface, not an implementation." _-Gang of Four_

+## Overview

+This module enables you to define interfaces within your application and ensure that an object implements the methods of an interface using expressive syntax: `Interface.ensure(myObject).implements('MyInterface');`

 ## Getting Started

-This module enables you to define interfaces within your application and ensure they are implemented.

 - Install with Bower: `$ bower install angular-interface`
 - Add script tag: `<script src="/bower_components/angular-interface/release/angular-interface.js"></script>`